 Here are some tips on what you should improve upon, what you should tweak, and what should remain consistent on your business school applications the second (or third) time around.

-What You Should Consider Improving:
+What You Should Consider Improving in Your Application

 If you are not confident that you had the best LORs last year, consider asking someone else to write a letter for you this year.
 Some schools may require you to submit at least one new LOR regardless.
 Watch this quick-tips video from Personal MBA Coach for LOR advice:

 This is particularly true if you are compensating for a low GPA.
 Look for options to prove your analytical abilities—for example, taking local or online math classes.
 Earning a top grade in a class such as Math for Management at Berkeley is a great way to demonstrate that you have what it takes to keep up in business school.
 Finally (and most obviously) consider trying to improve your GMAT/GRE score this time around.

-What You Should Tweak:
+What You Should Tweak in Your Application

 Have you added any new activities since the last time you applied?
 More importantly, do your activities align with your long-term goals?
 Have you demonstrated initiative and leadership in your extracurriculars?
 If not, consider how you can improve upon the activities you have or what activities you can add.
 To get started, check out Personal MBA Coach’s Enhancing Your Extracurricular Profile blog.

-What You Should Generally Not Change:
+What You Should Generally Not Change in Your Application

 Of course, sometimes goals change because of life or work circumstances.
 If this is the case, make sure you carefully explain how your goals have evolved so that you do not appear indecisive.

-Looking for help maximizing your chances of success as a reapplicant?
-Find out more about Personal MBA Coach can help with our comprehensive MBA application packages.
+Learn how Personal MBA Coach can help with our comprehensive MBA application packages.